Kerala, God’s own country

 - Like Goa, there are many ways to get in the state of Kerala : plane, bus, train… I arrived in Kochi by plane, and the ride from the airport to the city costed 1200 rupees (16 euros).

 - Almost everybody goes to Allepey, a city one hour and a half away from Kochi, to see the backwaters.
+If you wanna go there, check this Allepey travel guide.
 In my case, I visited the backwaters from Kochi.
 I mean… A driver picked me up in my hostel in Kochi, we went to a city 45 minutes away (Murinjupuzha), and we started sailing from there.
 I paid 850 rupees (11.50€) for this day trip, lunch included.
 The prices for this trip are variable, depending on the season, the boat, how long you sail (some people spend half a day on the boat, I spent one day, some people spend one night on the boat, others two nights…).
 I think one day is enough but some people thought it was too long, and I met a guy who spent two nights on a boat and thought it wasn’t long enough!

 - Still regarding the backwaters, I heard there are government boats sailing on the backwaters.
 And it’s possible to hop on those boats for only 30 rupees (0.40€).
 Since it’s not a touristic boat, there are only locals on those boats and needless to say, no visits, no explanations, no food… Just sailing on the boat!
 And you have to tell the guy where you want to get off!
 However, I don’t know where to go to find those boats.